Meet the Board

 He was previously a non-executive director for Your Housing Group based in Warrington and NAPA, a charity aimed at supporting activities for elderly people.
 He holds non-executive roles at Thalamos, a technology application for mental health professionals, and More Life, a joint venture with Leeds Beckett University which provides intervention services for weight loss and smoking cessation.

 Alistair lives in North Yorkshire and enjoys cycling, golf, photography and runs the local scout group.

-Peter is the Director of Assets at Clarion Housing Group which is the largest housing association in the UK.
+Peter is a member of our JJDL Board.
+He is Director of Assets at Clarion Housing Group which is the largest housing association in the UK.
 He is responsible for the planned maintenance of Clarion’s housing stock.
 Prior to joining Clarion, Peter ran his own consultancy business and provided interim management and consultancy support to a wide range of local authorities and housing associations across the country.

 Peter also chairs the Quality of Existing Homes Group at the National Federation of Housing.
 Peter is a keen golfer and avid supporter of Charlton Athletic Football Club.

 Ralph is a qualified Chartered Surveyor and property professional with extensive experience of working at a senior level for a number of regional and national social landlords.

 Most recently Ralph was Director of Property Maintenance for the Places for People Group and in this role was responsible for the management and delivery of property maintenance operations across England and Wales which involved delivering repairs and improvements works to 55,000 properties and managing a team of over 500 people.